 The revival staging of Big River, which uses deaf, hard-of-hearing and hearing actors.
 In the production, songs and dialogue are both sung and signed with actors doubling as characters — one speaking and singing and one signing.

+Jeff Calhoun ( Bells Are Ringing, Grease) once again directs and choreographs the musical — with music and lyrics by Roger Miller and book by William Hauptman — based on the novel by Mark Twain.
 The Broadway run opened at the American Airlines Theatre July 24,2003, to positive reviews.
 The co-production between Roundabout Theatre Company and Deaf West in association with The Mark Taper Forum ended Sept.
 21.

 This adaptation of Big River was originally produced at the Deaf West Theatre in North Hollywood, California in 2001.
 It then transferred to the larger Mark Taper Forum in 2002.
 The staging won six Los Angeles Ovation Awards and five Los Angeles Drama Critics' Circle Awards including Best Musical for both.